Investor Protections and the SEC: A Crypto Perspective

 Enforcement Delays

 Regulatory enforcement often lags innovation.
-By the time the SEC acts against a fraudulent project, investors may already have lost funds.
+By the time the SEC acts against a deceptive project, investors may already have lost funds.
 Education and proactive due diligence remain critical for individuals.

 Investment Outlook in a Regulated Environment